Quick answers to frequent meningococcal vaccine questions

 ⇒ The quadrivalent meningococcal vaccines Menactra® and Nimenrix® protect against meningococcal groups A, C, Y and W. The recombinant meningococcal vaccine Bexsero® protects against meningococcal group B.

 ⇒ These vaccines are available for purchase by people with an increased risk of exposure to meningococcal bacteria or risk of invasive disease.
-Menactra is recommended and funded for children from 2 years of age and adults with a condition listed on the Pharmaceutical Schedule (refer to Special groups below).
+Menactra is recommended and funded for children from 2 years of age and adults with a condition listed on the Pharmaceutical Schedule.

 - Should we recommend an A, C, Y and W vaccine over a B vaccine, or vice versa?

 Health professionals are not advised to recommend an A, C, Y and W vaccine over a B vaccine or vice versa, a B vaccine over an A, C, Y and W vaccine.
 It is not possible for health professionals to accurately predict who will get meningococcal disease.
 Nor is it possible to predict which meningococcal group could cause disease in any one person.

 - Can Menactra or Nimenrix (groups A, C, Y and W) be given at the same visit as Bexsero (group B)?